hantsy/jakartaee11-sandbox/docs/concurrency.md

 }
 ```

-As you see, the new `@Schedule` is located in the existing `@Asynchronous(runAt=...)`, which make the usage looks a little weird.
+As you can see, the new `@Schedule` is currently declared inside the `@Asynchronous(runAt = ...)` attribute, which some developers find awkward.

-The `NotificationService` is a dummy notification service used for test purpose.
+The `NotificationService` below is a simple test service used in the example.

 ```java
 @ApplicationScoped